2024 Solar Incentives Guide for Lincoln, IL - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lincoln solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Lincoln solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives